Health Benefits of Vanilla Bean

 Sleep apnea is a condition in which breathing is disrupted during sleep and is common in premature babies.
 Exposure to vanillin as an olfactory stimulant decreased the number of apneas and kept the heart rate from slowing down (slow heart rate).
 Vanilla's health effects are directly linked to how sweet it smells.
-Scientists hypothesize that the smell of vanilla stimulates the olfactory nerve (nerve responsible for the sense of smell) and increases blood flow to the orbitofrontal cortex (11-12).
+Scientists hypothesize that the smell of vanilla stimulates the olfactory nerve (the nerve responsible for the sense of smell) and increases blood flow to the orbitofrontal cortex.
+(11-12)

 Opioid receptors are a type of protein that can be found in the brain, spinal cord, and gut.
 Opioids, which are a type of drug that includes both natural and man-made substances, work through these receptors to have their effects.
 When opioids attach to these receptors, they stimulate the nervous system.
-This makes the pain to reduce in intensity and inflammation to go down.
-Opioid receptors also help control how we feel and are thought to be involved in addiction (14,15).
+This makes the pain reduce in intensity and inflammation go down.
+Opioid receptors also help control how we feel and are thought to be involved in addiction.
+(14,15)